 Just below are the minutes of the meeting, kindly prepared by Rona.

-Dr John Webb - family resident for 88 years; attended BG schoolApologies - Mary Webb (no relation to John Webb) - resident for 36 years
+Dr John Webb - family resident since 1923; attended BG schoolApologies - Mary Webb (no relation to John Webb) - resident for 36 years

-Anita Smith - resident for 76 years; attended BG school
+Anita Smith - resident since 1935; attended BG school

 Shirley Howes - resident 60 years; attended BG school